Battle of Hill 70: Counter-attacks

 To prepare for German counter-attacks, the 1st and 2nd Canadian Divisions began to reverse captured trenches and construct strong points immediately after capturing the blue line.
 Within two hours of the start of the battle, the Germans began using their immediate reserves to mount local counter-attacks (Gegenstoße).
-Between 7:00 a.m. and 9:00 a.m. on the morning of 15 August, the Germans executed four local attacks against Canadian positions.
+Between 7:00 a.m. and 9:00 a.m. on the morning of 15 August, the Germans made four local attacks against Canadian positions.
 Each attack was repulsed due in large part to the work of forward artillery observers, who could now overlook some of the German positions.
 On one occasion, a German counter-attack was only repulsed after engaging in hand-to-hand fighting.
 The Germans rapidly brought up seven additional battalions from the 4th Guards Division and 185th Division to reinforce the eight line battalions.
 Over the following three days, the Germans counter-attacked 21 times against Canadian positions.
 A frontal attack against the 2nd Canadian Infantry Brigade on the afternoon of 15 August ultimately failed.
 A German attack against the 4th Canadian Infantry Brigade re-captured Chicory Trench but the German infantry were expelled later that afternoon.